 The Constitution recognises the possibility to implement Sharia for civil proceedings involving questions of Islamic personal law, such as marriage, inheritance, and other family matters, and where all the parties involved are Muslims.
 Between 2000 and 2002, twelve Northern states extended Sharia to criminal cases, although a number of constitutional questions arose (e.g. the rights of religious minorities and of women, the punishment of apostasy).
 In particular, it has been reported that religious minorities in Sharia-declared states are suffering widespread discrimination and harsh penalties that violate Nigeria's international human rights obligations.
+The Sharia declared states include Bauchi, Borno, Gombe, Jigawa, Kaduna, Kano, Katsina, Kebbi, Niger, Sokoto, Yobe, and Zamfara [[Actors of protection](#), 2.1.2].

-Non-Muslims can opt to have their cases heard by Sharia courts, when they are involved in civil or criminal disputes with Muslims.
+Non-Muslims can opt to have their cases heard by Sharia courts when they are involved in civil or criminal disputes with Muslims.
 This often occurs as the Sharia courts are generally considered cheaper and more efficient than civil courts.
-However, Sharia courts do not have the authority to compel the participation by non-Muslims [\[Actors of protection, 6.2.1.1\]](#).
+However, Sharia courts do not have the authority to compel the participation of non-Muslims [[Actors of protection](#), 6.2.1.1].

-Conflicts involving Christian and Muslim communities are concentrated in northern cities, in the Middle Belt (around Jos) and in Kaduna state, where farmers are predominantly Christian and herders are predominantly Muslim.
+Conflicts involving Christian and Muslim communities are concentrated in northern cities and in the Middle Belt, where farmers are predominantly Christians and herders are predominantly Muslims.
+Conflicts between farmers and herders have also expanded in southern Nigeria [[Security situation 2021](#), 1.4.1.1].
 These clashes are often caused or exacerbated by other tensions, such as tensions between local host communities ('indigenes') and internal migrant communities ('settlers').
 In these conflicts, religious factors intertwine with socio-economic and ethnic ones.

-Christians face a particularly difficult situation in the North East of Nigeria because of the presence of Boko Haram, although the group also targets moderate Muslims.
+Christians face a particularly difficult situation in the North-East of Nigeria because of the presence of Boko Haram, although the group also targets moderate Muslims.
 See the profile [Individuals targeted by Boko Haram](#).